uvarc/rc-learning/content/courses/r-intro/index.md

 ## BONUS: Preview to advanced manipulation

-What if we wanted show the mean expression, standard deviation, and correlation between growth rate and expression, separately for each limiting nutrient, separately for each gene, for all genes involved in the leucine biosynthesis pathway?
+What if we wanted to show the mean expression, standard deviation, and correlation between growth rate and expression, separately for each limiting nutrient, separately for each gene, for all genes involved in the leucine biosynthesis pathway?

 ```{r, results='hide'}
 ydat %>%